 Located in downtown San Pedro, the gringo in me loves this place even though most of my Belizean friends hate it since it’s always filled with tourists.
 But I stand by my choice because I enjoy bars that have live bands, are filled with people having fun and I can rest assured that I can go on any day and be entertained.
 The fact that they serve good food and have a big patio is a bonus.
 Oh how I miss Fidos!

-The vibe at this bar is no shoes, no shirt, no problem – hence the name Barefoot beach bar.
+The vibe at this bar is no shoes, no shirt, no problem – hence the name Barefoot Beach Bar.
 An important thing to note is that Placencia is known to have the best beaches in Belize and Barefoot Bar sits right next to a lovely beach.
 Here you can enjoy fantastic live music and extra cold drinks as you mingle with travelers from all over the world.
-This is a great spot to pick up girls.
+I’ve heard that this is a great spot to pick up girls.

 The Lazy Lizard is practically a landmark in Caye Caulker.
-It’s located at the world famous “The Split” which appears to serve as a magnet – no one can visit or live on the island and not end up there at the end of the day.
-Spoiler alert: don’t tilt the monkey statue.
-The first time I was there, the bartender tricked me into tipping over the monkey and a huge penis sprung out from underneath it…everyone laughed at me and I almost died from being so embarrassed.
+It’s located at the world famous “The Split” which appears to serve as a magnet — no one can visit or live on the Caye Caulker and not end up there at the end of the day.
+Funny story: don’t tilt the monkey statue when you’re there.
+The first time I visited the Lazy Lizard, the bartender tricked me into tipping over the monkey and a huge penis sprung out from underneath it…everyone laughed at me and I almost died from being so embarrassed.
 P.S.
 This is certainly the best place to catch sunsets in Belize.